Jane Russell: Personal life

 Russell was a devout Christian.
 At the height of her career, Russell started the "Hollywood Christian Group", a weekly Bible study at her home which was attended by many of the leading names in the film industry.
-Russell tried to invite Marilyn Monroe to join, but she declined.
+Russell invited Marilyn Monroe to join, but she declined.
 Monroe once said, "Jane tried to convert me [to Christianity], and I tried to introduce her to Freud."
 In an interview, Russell later said "I certainly wasn't trying to convert her to religion because I don't like religion", noting that she didn't consider Christianity "a religion".
 Russell appeared occasionally on the Praise the Lord television program on the Trinity Broadcasting Network, a Christian television channel based in Tustin, California.

 Russell was a prominent supporter of the Republican Party, and attended Dwight D. Eisenhower's inauguration, along with such other notables from Hollywood as Lou Costello, Dick Powell, June Allyson, Hugh O'Brian, Anita Louise and Louella Parsons.
 She was a recovering alcoholic who went into rehab at age 79, and described herself in a 2003 interview, saying, "These days, I am a teetotal, mean-spirited, right-wing, narrow-minded, conservative Christian bigot, but not a racist."